-Certified Texas Rising Star programs receive higher reimbursement rates for child care subsidies than noncertified programs.
+Texas Rising Star-certified programs receive higher reimbursement rates for children enrolled in the Child Care Services program than noncertified programs.
 Texas Government Code §2308.315 requires the minimum reimbursement rate for a Texas Rising Star-certified program to be greater than the maximum rate established for a program that is not Texas Rising Star certified for the same category of care.
-Specifically, 2-Star rates must be at least 5% higher, 3-Star rates must be at least 7 percent higher and 4-Star rates must be at least 9 percent higher.
+Specifically, Two-Star rates must be at least 5% higher, Three-Star rates must be at least 7 percent higher and Four-Star rates must be at least 9 percent higher.

 In accordance with TWC's child care rules at 40 TAC §809.20(a), the Commission may require Boards to establish their maximum reimbursement rates at or above a level established by the Commission.
-TWC has published each of the Board's maximum reimbursement rates as of October 1, 2020.
+TWC has published each of the Board's maximum reimbursement rates as of October 1, 2021.
 The Commission requires Boards to set their Texas Rising Star maximum reimbursement rates at or above the following levels:

-- For 4-Star providers, the 75th percentile of the most recent Market Rate Survey - For 3-Star providers, at 90 percent of the 4-Star rate - For 2-Star providers, at 90 percent of the 3-Star rate
+- For Four-Star providers, the 75th percentile of the most recent Market Rate Survey - For Three-Star providers, at 90 percent of the Four-Star rate - For Two-Star providers, at 90 percent of the Three-Star rate

-TWC has also published a Statewide Revenue Calculator Template for Texas Rising Star (accessible version) to help child care and early learning programs forecast the revenue impact of enhanced reimbursement rates.
+TWC has also published a Statewide Revenue Calculator Template for Texas Rising Star to help child care and early learning programs forecast the revenue impact of enhanced reimbursement rates.